gedom2012/RestSharp/readme.md

 # RestSharp

-This a simple project to automate the tests from API layer.
+This a simple project to automate the schema validation tests on API layer.

 ### Nuget Dependencies